savaslabs/savaslabs.github.io/_posts/2019-10-11-storybook-pt-1.md

 Twig Loader has been the key to getting Storybook and Twig to work well together.
 It’s only necessary for us to load within Storybook itself and has allowed us to use Twig templates seamlessly.

 #### 3. Custom Webpack Configuration
-In our theme directory we created a `wepback.commons.js` file that both the webpack config in our Drupal theme and the one in the Storybook directory could have access to.
+In our theme directory, we created a `wepback.commons.js` file that both the webpack config in our Drupal theme and the one in the Storybook directory could have access to.
 This allows for the styles/scripts Storybook to be compiled into bundles that both Storybook and our Drupal theme have access to.

 #### 4. Integrating Tailwind
-As a team we use [Tailwind](https://tailwindcss.com/), a utility framework for CSS.
+As a team, we use [Tailwind](https://tailwindcss.com/), a utility framework for CSS.
 It comes with its own needs in terms of webpack configuration and we fought a bit of a battle getting all plugins and configs to play nicely together.

 The setup we ultimately ended up with has worked great with some limitations.
 We’re still troubleshooting some issues with Storybook accessing our custom JS files.
 Fortunately, Drupal’s access to the scripts hasn’t been an issue, so we haven’t had our progress impeded too much as we tackle that lingering challenge.